Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 ---

-Bias disclosure: the authors of this analysis are the authors of driftsort.
+Bias disclosure: the authors of this document are the authors of driftsort.

 ## Design goals

-The primary goal was to develop a replacement for the current Rust standard library `slice::sort`.
+The primary goal is to develop a replacement for the current Rust standard library `slice::sort`.

 - **Correct**: Correctly sorted output if the user-defined comparison function implements a strict weak ordering.
 - **Safe**: Zero UB regardless of input and user-defined comparison function.
 This includes panic safety, observability of interior mutability, and safety when Ord is violated for any input.